What Are the Minimum Requirements to Apply for a Mortgage Loan?

 Learn more: What Are Conventional Mortgage Loans?

-During economic downturns like the financial recession of 2008 and the current economic downturn due to the COVID pandemic, individual national lenders such as Bank of America, Wells Fargo, Chase, Citi, and others may change their criteria for those looking to qualify.
+During economic downturns like the financial recession of 2008 and the economic downturn due to the COVID pandemic, individual national lenders such as Bank of America, Wells Fargo, Chase, Citi, and others may change their criteria for those looking to qualify.

 Often the criteria become more stringent and require higher credit scores and down payments.